braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 ### Changing push subscriptions {#changing-push-subscriptions}

 Braze's SDKs provide methods for changing a user's push message subscription.
-Please refer to Braze's technical documentation for your mobile platform for information on configuring these methods:
+Refer to Braze's technical documentation for your mobile platform for information on configuring these methods:

 - [iOS][12]
 - [Android and FireOS][13]